makethingshappy/IoTflow/Documentation/SETUP.md

 ---

-## Step 7: How to use iotextra custom Node-RED nodes
+## How to use iotextra custom Node-RED nodes
 - **IoTextra Output for a selected channel:**
   - Accepts an incoming msg.payload in the format of either true/false or 1/0
   - This uses a broker to send the command to the mezzanine device